Pure extension of the theta divisor over the moduli space of abelian varieties: Toroidal compactifications

 \begin{lemma} After tensoring both sides over $\bb Z$ with $\bb Z[1/2]$, the map \eqref{eq:natural_map} becomes an isomorphism.
-Equivalently, the map \eqref{eq:natural_map} is injective and has finite cokernel of order a power of $2$. \end{lemma} \begin{proof} Given $b \in S(W)$, we can define a quadratic function $a_b\colon W \to \bb Z[1/2]$ by $a_b(w) = b(w- \rho, w) /2$.
-Then $a_b$ maps to $b$ by \eqref{eq:natural_map}. \end{proof} Lemma~\ref{lem:iso_2} also shows that we may as well define $Q_\rho(W)$ as the set of quadratic functions $a$ on $W$ satisfying $a(\rho - w) = a(w)$ and $a(0)=0$.
+Equivalently, the map \eqref{eq:natural_map} is injective, and has finite cokernel of order a power of $2$. \end{lemma} \begin{proof} Given $b \in S(W)$, we can define a quadratic function $a_b\colon W \to \bb Z[1/2]$ by $a_b(w) = \frac{1}{2}(b(w,w)-b(\rho,w))$.
+We have $a_b \in Q_\rho(W)$, and $a_b$ maps to $b$ by \eqref{eq:natural_map}. \end{proof} Lemma~\ref{lem:iso_2} also shows that we may as well define $Q_\rho(W)$ as the set of quadratic functions $a$ on $W$ satisfying $a(\rho - w) = a(w)$ and $a(0)=0$.
 This is the definition we will use below.
 The condition $a(0)=0$ is motivated by the fact that we are dealing with \emph{rigidified} line bundles.
-With this definition, if we let $B_a$ be the bilinear form associated to $a$ we have the formula $a(w) = B_a(w- \rho, w) /2$.